 The non-residential LTW usage charge for Category 2 dischargers will be charged quarterly on their Water and Sewer notice.

-The LTW usage charge is set at one dollar ($1.30) per kilolitre of water consumption multiplied by the discharge factors.
+The LTW usage charge is set at $1.35 per kilolitre of water consumption multiplied by the discharge factors.

 A High Consumption Charge (non-residential) applies to eligible non-residential properties.